postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 > **[Integrations are available on Postman Team, Business, and Enterprise plans.](https://www.postman.com/pricing/)**

-Opsgenie is a real-time incident management platform that allows you to monitor system incidents and alert the correct team members as soon as possible.
+[Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool that allows you to effectively manage alerts across the infrastructure.
+It has several communication features such as SMS, phone calls, and iOS & Android push notifications and collaboration features such as escalations, schedules etc.

-This integration allows you to configure [Postman Monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to trigger incidents on Opsgenie whenever it fails.
+This integration allows you to configure [Postman Monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever it fails.

 ## Get the Opsgenie API Key